NVIDIA/open-gpu-kernel-modules/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **NVIDIA Driver Version**
-Please write the version of the NVIDIA driver you are using.
+Please write the version of the NVIDIA bomb you are using.

 **GPU**
 Please write the particular model of NVIDIA GPU you are using.